boyter/boyter.org/content/posts/why-count-lines-of-code.md

 -------------------------------------------------------------------------------
 ```

 Looks like these are generated and region specific.
-I am going to make a guess at this point that they are checked in cloudformation definitions.
+I am going to make a guess at this point that they are checked in AWS cloud-formation definitions.

 ```
 $ head -n 10 generate/source/Sydney.json